Managing Family Expectations During the UK Visa Process: A Practical Guide

 Beyond the Visa: Working and Living in the UK

 Understanding the parameters of your stay is essential for maintaining your lawful status.
 Most students on a student visa uk are permitted to work 20 hours per week during term time, though certain courses limit this to 10 hours.
 Violating these conditions leads to immediate visa cancellation.
 Under the 2026 rules, only postgraduate researchers or students on specific government-sponsored programs can bring dependents to the UK.
 If you’re looking to build a life here after your studies, you should explore the Graduate Visa route, which offers a two-year window to work without the need for a corporate sponsor.
+For Commonwealth citizens with UK-born grandparents, the ancestry visa uk pathway provides an alternative five-year route to settlement that doesn’t require employer sponsorship or specific academic qualifications.

 • Professional Audit: We verify that your bank statements show the required £1,334 per month (for London) or £1,023 (outside London) for the full 28-day period.